York University, Winter 2020

 Online Resources: The Hebrew Bible was written originally without vowels.
-Around the tenth century a group of Jewish scribes called the Masorites, created a series of dots and dashes that supply the vowel sounds.
-Learn more about the Masorites in this video from the Ancient Hebrew Research Center.
+Around the tenth century a group of Jewish scribes called the Masoretes, created a series of dots and dashes that supply the vowel sounds.
+Learn more about the Masoretes in this video from the Ancient Hebrew Research Center.

 Feb.
 5: Text Criticism 2: New Testament

 Read for Today: Wegner, chs.
 13–14; Arnold, pp. 24–31, 88–89.